 As the need for integration and automation grows, IT leaders are looking for new ways to combat integration backlogs and security and governance concerns – all while reducing the drain placed on IT resources to handle the influx of requests for these projects.

-A recent market study from InformationWeek found that the move common complaints from internal customers about IT departments were the length of backlogs (41 percent) and security and governance concerns (37 percent).
+A recent market study from InformationWeek found that the most common complaints from internal customers about IT departments were the length of backlogs (41 percent) and security and governance concerns (37 percent).

 According to the study, enterprise needs are not being met, with the survey showing the departments most likely to experience the worst backlogs include operations and facilities, sales and marketing, HR, and even the IT team itself.

-In many organizations, when there’s a large backlog, this can lead to other departments going around IT and trying to build out their own integrations or automations – something often referred to as rogue or shadow IT.
+In many organizations, when there’s a large backlog of integration or automation requests, this can lead to other departments going around IT and trying to build out their own integrations or automations – something often referred to as rogue or shadow IT.
 Often, this is something that central IT doesn’t necessarily know or have control over as a result.

 In an effort to prevent this from happening in the first place, and to cut down on the backlogs in existence now, many IT leaders are looking for automation and integration tools like iPaaS to help them do the following: